 FIRESTONE INDY LIGHTS POST-QUALIFYING NOTES:

-* Jay Howard qualified a season-best sixth.
-His previous best was eighth at St. Petersburg 1.
+* James Davison qualified a career-best second.
+His previous best was seventh at Homestead-Miami and St. Petersburg 1.

 FIRESTONE INDY LIGHTS POST-QUALIFYING QUOTES: